aspose-total/Aspose.Total-Products/total/en/java/conversion/json-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert JSON Format to OTT via Java" h2="On premise Java API to parse JSON to OTT without using Microsoft<sup>&reg;</sup> Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert JSON to OTT in their Java applications.
+The two-step process begins with Aspose.Cells for Java, which allows developers to parse JSON to PDF.
+This is followed by the use of Aspose.Words for Java, a Word Processing API, to convert the PDF to OTT.

+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate, and convert spreadsheets.
+It supports a wide range of file formats, including JSON, and can be used to parse JSON to PDF.
+The API also provides a range of features, such as the ability to create charts, apply formulas, and set page settings.

+Aspose.Words for Java is a Word Processing API that enables developers to create, edit, and convert documents.
+It supports a wide range of file formats, including PDF, and can be used to convert PDF to OTT.
+The API also provides a range of features, such as the ability to insert images, apply formatting, and set page settings.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can convert JSON to OTT in your Java applications in two-step process.
-Firstly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/) you can parse JSON to PDF.
-In the second step, you can convert PDF to OTT by using Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/).
+By using Aspose.Total for Java, developers can quickly and easily convert JSON to OTT in their Java applications.
+The two-step process begins with Aspose.Cells for Java, which allows developers to parse JSON to PDF.
+This is followed by the use of Aspose.Words for Java, a Word Processing API, to convert the PDF to OTT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}